Cylinder Power Balance Test

 Unplugged ignition coil.

-Check with the manufacturer's specifications before removing the spark plug boot and remember safety first.
-Use a grabber or a tool that will protect your hand from the shock that may result from removing the plug cover.
-Some coil packs produce more than 35K volts.
+Check with the manufacturer's specifications before removing the spark plug boot and safety first.
+Use a grabber or a tool when removing the plug cover.
+Some coils produce more than 35K volts.